 If you're searching for a destination that speaks to all of your senses, you'll find it as a volunteer in Morocco.
 The country's ancient medinas, quaint coastal towns, and vibrant spice markets remind you at every turn that you've left the familiar behind.
 For many globetrotting volunteers, Morocco provides an eye-opening first-hand look into Islam and all of its beautiful and historied layers.
 In Rabat, you will find yourself welcomed by people eager to participate in cultural exchange to experience this remarkable part of the world firsthand.

-Rabat, one of Morocco's largest cities, has its share of social issues including high rates of unemployment and, because it is illegal to have children out of wedlock, a great deal of children who are either homeless, or living on the street.
-As a volunteer in Morocco, you will have an opportunity to work with local people to address some of these pervasive social issues.
+Rabat, one of Morocco's largest cities, has its share of social issues including high rates of unemployment and, because it is illegal to have children out of wedlock, a great deal of children who are living on the street.
+As a volunteer in Morocco, you'll have an opportunity to work with local people to address some of these pervasive social issues.
 You'll enjoy learning about the history and culture of a part of the world that you've always dreamed about as you lend your unique passion and experience working side-by-side with members of your new community.

 Your Moroccan home away from home is located on a safe, beautiful property.
-You’ll find enough space around Home-Base to hang out, curl up with a cup of mint tea, or practice your Arabic.
-The Home-Base includes a common area with a wrap-around couch.
+You’ll find enough space around the home base to hang out, curl up with a cup of mint tea, or practice your Arabic.
+The home base includes a common area with a wrap-around couch.
 Living areas are communal and you'll have more than enough space to keep your belongings.

 Mohamed Mhmmoudi comes to this program after six years with Peace Corps Morocco, where he provided cross-cultural interpretation and language training, managed program logistics, and ensured the safety and security of volunteers stationed throughout Morocco.
-A former professor of business law and a lifelong student of global affairs, when he’s not cracking jokes or engaging in thoughtful conversation with volunteers, Mohamed enjoys visiting the Moroccan village where he was born and raised to see loved ones and take a ride on his donkey.
+A former professor of business law and a lifelong student of global affairs, Mohammed is often cracking jokes or engaging in thoughtful conversation with volunteers.
+HE enjoys visiting the Moroccan village where he was born and raised to see loved ones and take a ride on his donkey.

 In Morocco, rapid urbanization and a greater intermingling of single men and women have resulted in a rise of unwed mothers over the past decade.
 Sadly, due to a lack of support and to avoid harsh punishment for having children out of wedlock, many mothers abandon their children, often on the streets.
 In state orphanages with few resources and overstretched staff, you’ll support The Child Development Project by providing one-on-one interaction and attention.
 Stretch an orphaned child’s imagination when you engage in creative play, improve the self-esteem of Morocco’s youth, and become a role model for the youngest and most vulnerable of society.